French contact

 F: je suis étudiante en littérature française à l’université de Bruxelles

-E: aɪ æm ə ˈstjuːdənt ɒv frɛnʧ ˈlɪtərɪʧər æt ðə ˌjuːnɪˈvɜːsɪti ɒv ˈbrʌsəlz
+E: aɪ æm ə ˈstjuːdənt ɒv frɛnhebrʧ ˈlɪtərɪʧər æt ðə ˌjuːnɪˈvɜːsɪti ɒv ˈbrʌsəlz

+Some borrowings from French were of bound morphemes.
 Shakespeare is credited with up to 1700 neologisms.
 One class of his creations applies a bound morpheme as a suffix.
-Germanic suffixes such as -ness are unstressed.
+Germanic suffixes such as ness are unstressed, but we did various things with French suffixes.
+I have a spreadsheet of Shakespeare’s neologisms, including suffix classes, if anyone wants to play with it.

--able was made it into two little unstressed syllables ŭbŭl”, e.g. “likable”
+-able became two little unstressed syllables ŭbŭl”, e.g. “likable”

 été has too much stress so we made société into “sos- ai-ŭt-ee”